pactus-project/docs/content/protocol/blockchain/account.md

 ## Account Structure

-The account structure is 12 bytes long and consists the following fields:
+The account structure is 12 bytes long and consists of the following fields:

 | Field   | Size    |
 | ------- | ------- |